IntegralTeam/crypticcoin-block-explorer/README.md

 bash build_explorer.sh
 cp *.sh crypticcoin-explorer/ # copy scripts inside crypticcoin-explore directory cd crypticcoin-explorer/
+# make sure "servicesConfig"."exec" inside crypticcoin-explorer/bitcore-node.json points to your crypticcoind executable.
 # make sure crypticcoind isn't running already (ps -A | grep crypticcoind)
 # make sure you have rights to bind to your port (For example, port 80 requires special rights)
 # check logs in data/debug.log if have any problem
 bash start_explorer.sh

 ```
 The script requires you to logout when it is finished, log back in and run build_explorer.sh and start_explorer.sh.
-Make sure "servicesConfig"."exec" inside crypticcoin-explorer/bitcore-node.json points to your crypticcoind executable.

 The server runs in the foreground, and for production use scripts from "To setup production" section.

 The block explorer will be available on http://localhost:3001/ and any additional IP addresses your server has bound to its network interface.
 You can change the port in crypticcoin-explorer/bitcore-node.json.

 All actions performed by the script are thouroughly commented.